junxit/us-congress-bills-113/metadata.md

 - 2013-12-10 — Introduced in House
 - 2013-12-10 — Introduced in House
 - 2013-12-10 — Referred to the House Committee on Natural Resources.
+- 2013-12-13 — Referred to the Subcommittee on Public Lands and Environmental Regulation.
+- 2014-04-29 — Subcommittee Hearings Held.
+- 2014-05-08 — Committee Consideration and Mark-up Session Held.
+- 2014-05-08 — Ordered to be Reported by the Yeas and Nays: 20 - 12.
+- 2014-05-08 — Subcommittee on Public Lands and Environmental Regulation Discharged.
+- 2014-06-30 — Placed on the Union Calendar, Calendar No. 376.
+- 2014-06-30 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-503.
+- 2014-06-30 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-503.